Benefits Open Enrollment for Plan Year 2024

 • How does cost-sharing work between me and my health plan?

 Below is a simple illustration of how deductibles, coinsurance, and out-of-pocket maximums work for a single employee on Basic Health.
-For additional examples, please see the Medical Scenarios webpage, or call Aetna for customized scenarios based on your preferred health plan option and potential future health care expenses.
+For additional examples, call Aetna for customized scenarios based on your preferred health plan option and potential future health care expenses.

 Health plan cost share illustration